City-of-Helsinki/events-helsinki-ui/README.md

 Production docker container uses `package.prod.json` file instead of `package.json` to only included needed packages for server side code in the final image (to reduce image size).
 Whole node_modules directory from previous stages is not needed.

+## Feature flags

+There are 2 feature flags which can be enabled in `.env`:

+`REACT_APP_SHOW_SIMILAR_EVENTS`:

+Features enabled:

+- Link to the courses search in the header.
+- Link to the courses search in the footer.
+- Courses search, preview and course pages routes.
+- Updated Banner Hero styles.
+- Curated events component for courses.

+`REACT_APP_EVENTS_HELSINKI_2`:

+Features enabled:

+- Similar Events component will be shown in the bottom of Events page.

 ## Available Scripts

 In the project directory, you can run: